Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 Klarna, Walley, Billie, invoices, installments, and buy now pay later (BNPL) payment solutions.**

 With Dintero Checkout for WooCommerce Payment Methods, you can either embed or redirect our checkout in your WooCommerce installation.
 The plugin lets you capture, cancel, refund or partially refund orders, and adapt the checkout for B2B / B2C customers or just one customer type.
-You can also customize branding with logo colors and placement
+You can also customize branding with logo colors and placement.

-## Dintero is available for online/offline store owners and merchants in:
+**Dintero is available for online/offline store owners and merchants in:**

 - Norway
 - Sweden